Kiki (2016 film)

-Kiki is an American-Swedish co-produced documentary film, released in 2016.
-It takes place in New York City, and focuses on the "drag and voguing scene [and] surveys the lives of LGBT youth of color at a time when Black Lives Matter and trans rights are making front-page headlines".
-The film was directed by Sara Jordenö and considered an unofficial sequel to the influential 1990 film Paris Is Burning, the film profiles several young LGBT people of colour participating in contemporary LGBT African American ball culture.
+Kiki is a 2016 documentary film co-written and directed by Sara Jordenö.
+A co-production between the United States and Sweden, it takes place in New York City, and focuses on the "drag and voguing scene [and] surveys the lives of LGBT youth of color at a time when Black Lives Matter and trans rights are making front-page headlines".
+Considered an unofficial sequel to the 1990 documentary film Paris Is Burning, the film profiles several young LGBTQ people of colour participating in contemporary African-American LGBTQ ball culture.

-The film premiered on January 26, 2016 at the 2016 Sundance Film Festival.
-It was subsequently screened at the 66th Berlin International Film Festival, where it won a Teddy Award as the best LGBT-related documentary film.
+The film premiered at the Sundance Film Festival on January 26, 2016.
+It was subsequently screened at the 66th Berlin International Film Festival, where it won a Teddy Award as the best LGBTQ-related documentary film.

-Jordenö was invited to create the film by Twiggy Pucci Garçon, a leader in the kiki community in New York.
-She cowrote the film with them.
+Jordenö was invited to create the film by Twiggy Pucci Garçon, a leader in the Kiki community in New York.
+She co-wrote the film with them.
 Jordenö was able to film her subjects over the course of several years.
 She was able to follow two of the film's subjects Gia Marie Love and Izana Vidal as they went through their own transitions as trans women.